telosnetwork/telos-docs/docs/zero/telos_zero.md

 ## Overview

 Telos Zero leverages the Antelope platform which applies in this section.

-For the quickest start at deploying and testing smart contracts on Telos you can use our web browser IDE [Telos Studio](https://studio.telos.net/)

 The Telos Zero platform provides a number of components and libraries from Antelope which are used to operate blockchain nodes, collect blockchain data, to interact with these nodes, and to build smart contracts.
 The main component is nodeos (node + Antelope = nodeos).
 This is the core Antelope node daemon that can be configured with plugins to run a node.
 Example uses are block production, dedicated API endpoints, and local development.
 Cleos (CLI + Antelope = cleos) is a command line interface which interacts with nodeos, allowing you to send commands and actions to a blockchain.
 Cleos also interacts with keosd (key + Antelope = keosd), a local component that securely stores Antelope keys.